tango-controls/tango-doc/source/tools-and-extensions/archiving/HDB++.rst

 .. _eGiga2m: https://github.com/luciozambon/eGiga2m

 * hdbpp-timescale-project_: A project to centralize and build all the needed components of a full HDB++ setup with the Timescaledb backend.
+* hdbpp-mysql-project_: A project to centralize and build all the needed components of a full HDB++ setup with the Mysql backend.
 * hdbpp-cm_ : the HDB++ Configuration Manager device server
 * hdbpp-es_: the HDB++ Event Subscriber device server
 * hdbpp-cm-es_: Device server able to export HDB++ Event Subscriber and Configuration Manager devices in the same device server.
 It is a multiclass Tango device server capable of both CongigurationManager and EventSubscriber devices.
 Can be used in place of hdbpp-cm and hdbpp-es devices.